Meadows, Giuliani, 11 'fake electors' from 2020 are among those indicted in Arizona

 Those seven include former White House Chief of Staff Mark Meadows and former Trump lawyers Rudy Giuliani and John Eastman.

-NPR is identifying them based on information included in the indictment that pertains to them, such as being "often identified as 'the Mayor' " for Giuliani, who was mayor of New York City.
+NPR was able to identify them based on information included in the indictment, such as one defendant being "often identified as 'the Mayor.' " Giuliani was a mayor of New York City.

 The identities of other defendants need to be confirmed.
 According to a news release from Arizona Attorney General Kris Mayes, "[a]n unredacted version of the indictment will be made available after all defendants have been served."

-The defendants are charges with nine counts, including felony fraud, forgery and conspiracy.
+The indictment includes nine criminal counts, including felony fraud, forgery and conspiracy.

-"The people of Arizona elected President Biden," Mayes said in a video release.
+"The people of Arizona elected President Biden," Mayes says in a video statement.
 "Unwilling to accept this fact, the defendants charged by the state grand jury allegedly schemed to prevent the lawful transfer of the presidency."

+She adds: "I will not allow American democracy to be undermined.
+It's too important."

-The indictment also mentions a number of unindicted co conspirators, including "a former president of the United States who spread false claims of election fraud following the 2020 election" — Trump — and former members of the Arizona Legislature.
+The indictment also cites five unindicted co-conspirators, including "a former president of the United States who spread false claims of election fraud following the 2020 election" — Trump — and former members of the Arizona Legislature.

+Arizona is now the 4th state where "fake electors" have been charged

-The action makes Arizona the fourth state where charges have been brought against individuals involved in so-called "fake elector" schemes that sought to undermine Biden's victory over Trump.
+The indictment, which Mayes released Wednesday, makes Arizona the fourth state where charges have been brought against individuals involved in so-called "fake elector" schemes that sought to undermine Biden's victory over Trump.

 Prosecutors in Georgia, Michigan and Nevada have already charged individuals accused of participating in similar schemes in those states.
 In another swing state, Wisconsin, fake electors admitted to their roles as part of civil settlements.